CodeSportLabs/dao-public/README.md

 3. **Acknowlegements:** Special thanks to Patrick Collins and Zubin Pratap of Chainlink for their online tutorials and guidance on how to build and test Governance contracts!

+## Research and Project Resource Library

+1. Code Sport [published](https://codesport.io/dao-public/) an avanced-topic resource library that will be used to further build-out the Builder's DAO ecosystem
+2. Our blog post, *[Use Cases for Utility & Programmable NFTs](https://codesport.io/blockchain/dao/use-cases-for-programmable-and-utility-nfts/)*, educates the community about these novel NFTs

 <!--https://builders-dao.vercel.app/images/analyst-typing.jpg